MikeKovarik/exifr/README.md

 Size (in bytes) of the first chunk that probes the file for traces of exif or metadata.

-*In browser it's usually better to read just larger chunk in hope that it contains the whole EXIF (and not just the begining) instead of loading mutliple subsequent chunks.
-Whereas in Node.js it's prefferable to read as little data as possible and `fs.read()` does not cause slowdowns.*
+*In browser, it's usually better to read just a larger chunk in hope that it contains the whole EXIF (and not just the beginning) instead of loading multiple subsequent chunks.
+Whereas in Node.js it's preferable to read as little data as possible and `fs.read()` does not cause slowdowns.*

 #### `options.chunkSize`
 Type: `number`
 <br>
 Default: `65536` Bytes (64 KB)

-Size of subsequent chunks that may be read after first chunk.
+Size of subsequent chunks that may be read after the first chunk.

 #### `options.chunkLimit`
 Type: `number`
 <br>
 Default: `5`

-Max amount of subsequent chunks allowed to read in which exifr searches for segments and blocks.

-This failsafe prevents from reading the whole file if it does not contain all of the segments or blocks requested in `options`.
+Max amount of subsequent chunks allowed to read in which exifr searches for data segments and blocks.
+I.e. failsafe that prevents from reading the whole file if it does not contain all of the segments or blocks requested in `options`.

-This limit is bypassed if multi-segment segments occurs in the file and if `options.multiSegment` allows reading all of them.
+This limit is bypassed if multi-segment segments ocurs in the file and if `options.multiSegment` allows reading all of them.

 *If the exif isn't found within N chunks (64\*5 = 320KB) it probably isn't in the file and it's not worth reading anymore.*